os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

-# Documentation for the SoSTrades vs_MS (very simple Multi Scenarios) driver
+# Documentation of the vs_MS (very simple Multi Scenarios) driver

 ## Table of content

 - Introduction
-- GUI inputs : Selected example
+- GUI inputs: Selected example
-- What is a very simple Multi Scenarios?
+- What a very simple Multi Scenarios is?
 What/when do you need it?
 	- The SoSTrades general description of a process
-	- SoSTrades trades off or scenarios
+	- SoSTrades trades-off or scenarios
 	- SoSTrades tree view as disciplines "per scenario nodes" (called as "coupling node")
 	- SoSTrades tree view as scenario "per disciplines nodes" (called as "scatter node")
-	- SoSTrades tree view as disciplines per scenario nodes with a "gather postreatment view"
+	- SoSTrades tree view as disciplines per scenario nodes with a "gather post-treatment view"
 - GUI inputs/outputs
-	- GUI inputs : Overview
+	- GUI inputs: Overview
 	- GUI inputs: data input for each instance of the nested sub_process
 	- GUI: run
 	- GUI outputs:
 	- GUI outputs: Option "autogather" = True
-- Builder process : main parameters
+- Builder process: main parameters
-- Builder process : how to build a vsMS process?
+- Builder process: how to build a vsMS process?
-	- Builder process : Structure of the "Scatter build map" used in the process definition
+	- Builder process: Structure of the "Scatter build map" used in the process definition
-	- Builder process : About "ns_to_update"
+	- Builder process: About "ns_to_update"
-	- Builder process : All possible inputs of  "ns_to_update" in our example and all resulting outcomes
+	- Builder process: All possible inputs of  "ns_to_update" in our example and all resulting outcomes
 - Structure of Desc_in/Desc_out
 - Future evolutions
 	- Future evolutions
 	- Current small restrictions
 - References
-- Appendix : from a mathematical point of view
+- Appendix: from a mathematical point of view

 ## Introduction
 The vs_MS driver is dedicated to create as many scenarios as the user needs to perform on its nested sub_process.